 It of a surprise that many clients try to find the lowest rate possible, but in most cases, it’s not the “real deal” that the clients negotiate for, what is evident in Rwanda car rental is most certainly not what one gets.
 Most websites say no hidden costs but when costs are added up, you actually pay more for your rental than you thought.

 So you get to talk about this and look a bit deeper, you ask the first company if their rate includes VAT and if they have a claim handling fee if their rate actually doesn’t include VAT but the extras do not.
-Hire a Car Rwanda with us.
+Rent a car Rwanda with us.

 So that makes you think even more, over a five-day period you will have lost a bigger amount of money, now imagine if the car was bigger or the rental period is 25 days.
 As clients, we see a daily rate and think wow that’s low, but all rental companies have a set amount that they can sell out at in order to be productive.
 If you looked close enough you would have noticed that you are paying more for the same type of car but the engine sizes differed, you’re actually going to pay more for a car that cost less to buy.